 - The federal Schedule C is often filed by a business owner to report income or loss from the owner’s business.

 - Each business owner must maintain records to support all income and expenses reported on their tax return.
-These records are then reviewed if that individual was selected to have their Schedule C verified through a desk audit.
+These records are then reviewed if that individual was selected to have their Schedule C verified.

 Excess Withholding Program